 Ukraine is a party to the relevant international narcotic drug control conventions.
 There is a certain amount of inter-agency cooperation, coordinated by the Ministry of Health.
-The state-

-Public owned enterprise Health Centre run by the Ministry of Health became responsible for gathering information on drug abuse.
+The stateowned enterprise Public Health Centre run by the Ministry of Health became responsible for gathering information on drug abuse.
 There is no progress on setting up a national drugs observatory or a national early warning system on the detection of new psychoactive substances.
-The national drug policy strategy for the period up to 2030 and the accompanying action plan for 2023-2025 have not adopted.
-Ukraine been successfully cooperates with the European Union Drugs Agency.
+The national drug policy strategy for the period up to 2030 and the accompanying action plan for 2023-2025 have not been adopted.
+Ukraine successfully cooperates with the European Union Drugs Agency.